 And… that’s kinda been my experience, too, as I’ve explored Seamwork in 2021.
 I sewed the Witt woven joggers as part of my second look at Seamwork.

 My body measurements put me in a Witt size 8, but my muslin felt too baggy in the rear, crotch, and thighs.
-I ended up sewing a size 0 (with enlarging modifications), and I was much happier with the fit.
+I ended up sewing a size 0 (with enlarging modifications using the pivot-and-slide method), and I was much happier with the fit.

 I TOTALLY get why Seamwork runs big, and I used the same strategy when designing my relaxed-fit Cass T-shirt.
 Relaxed clothes accommodate more bodies with fewer fitting woes.
 Let’s minimize fitting woes because they can discourage sewists, and discouraged sewists sew less.